U.S.-Mexico migrant deal includes regional asylum plan: document

 The deal lays out “a regional approach to burden-sharing in relation to the processing of refugee status claims to migrants,” the document said.
 A Reuters photograph of the folded document, taken as Trump held it up, allowed reporters to read parts of it.

+Over the weekend there was no sign here that Mexico had started to harden the border, with migrants and locals crossing a river on rafts in sight of a busy official port of entry.

+U.S. authorities say they have been overwhelmed by a shift in the type of migrants turning up at the border.
+Increasing numbers of Central American families and unaccompanied minors seeking asylum from violence have been turning themselves in to U.S. border agents who have long focused on catching mainly single, adult Mexicans trying to cross.

-Reporting by Leah Millis and Makini Brice; Writing by Susan Heavey; editing by Grant McCool
+Reporting by Leah Millis and Makini Brice; writing by Susan Heavey and Grant McCool; Editing by David Gregorio